StoneT2000/BC19/README.md

 Once the preachers have enough fuel, they target the enemy castle and run for it.
 If the castle is destroyed (as determined by a really ratched method of checking for whether the last attacked unit id is still there), the preachers go on ```defend``` mode or ```waitingForFuelStack``` mode.
 Preachers on ```waitingForFuelStack``` mode wait until there is enough fuel for preachers to run to the new target that was determined after the castle was destroyed.
 Preachers on defend or waitingForFuelStack mode will run ```moveApart(self)``` to try and not clump together to avoid getting easily destroyed by enemy preachers.

+##### ALSO

+Pilgrims that follow a preacher army, should tell the preacher army when to run as fast as possible or when to take it slower (to save fuel, by 4~2 fold). if there are enemies near, especially prophets, run at them.
+If we near the enemey castle, run at them.

 #### Pilgrim Mining

 Pilgrims by default search and mine for karbonite.
 When they return to a castle and give it karbonite and fuel, it sends a signal = 5 to the castle, telling the castle it returned.
 This way, castles can then give the pilgrim that just delivered resources a new status through signalling a 2 or a 3 (mine karbonite or mine fuel).
 (ALSO is there an another way for castles to check if a unit nearby is a pilgrim and just gave it karbonite and fuel?).